Jeff Ament: Personal life

+Ament is also an avid reader and has cited Mikhail Bulgakov and Cormac McCarthy as his favorite authors.
+On February 16, 2016, he married longtime partner Pandora Andre-Beatty.

 Ament currently lives in Seattle, Washington and Missoula, Montana.
 Aside from music, Ament's interests include skateboarding, basketball, graphic design, snowboarding, and wakeboarding.
 Ament assisted in financing the construction of Missoula's Mobash Skatepark.
-He and his wife Pandora Andre-Beatty climbed Africa's Mount Kilimanjaro in support of Save the Children.
+In 2004, Ament and his wife Pandora Andre-Beatty climbed Africa's Mount Kilimanjaro in support of Save the Children.
+Since 2014, Ament and Andre-Beatty have funded and operated the Montana Pool Service Foundation, a registered 501(c)3.
+Ament and Montana Pool Service have helped build over 30 skate parks in the state of Montana, including many on Native American reservations.

-Ament is a supporter of organic farming and United States Senator Jon Tester.
+Ament is a supporter of organic farming and former United States Senator Jon Tester.
 Tester grew up near Big Sandy and Ament knew of Tester before either were famous.
-Ament campaigned for Tester in 2006.
+Ament campaigned for Tester in 2006 and 2018.

+Ament is credited for the album artwork and art direction for the Pearl Jam albums Ten, the album photograph for Vs., and created the concept for Yield, which was nominated for the Best Recording Package Grammy in 1999.
+Ament has won two Grammys for his art design for the Pearl Jam album Lightning Bolt and the posthumous compilation album Chris Cornell.

 In April 2009, Ament was attacked at knifepoint by a gang of muggers.
 According to Rolling Stone, Ament had just pulled up outside the Southern Tracks recording studio in Atlanta, Georgia, when his rented jeep was attacked by several men, who smashed the vehicle's windows and demanded money.
 The magazine also reported that Ament was knocked to the ground while trying to escape the robbers.
 He sustained a head injury and was treated at the scene.
-His Blackberry and passport, as well as a sum of cash, were stolen.
+His Blackberry, passport and cash were stolen.
 The incident would lead one fan, Joe Hartgrove, with the idea of a charity in Ament's name, called Jeff Ament's Army, to be formed by Joe, Roger McDaniel and Joanna Traver, and with the approval of Ament, started in 2011; their work includes the promoting of skate parks in the state of Montana.
-As of November 2021, Ament has helped build 25 skate parks in the state of Montana, including many on Native American reservations.

-On February 16, 2016, he married longtime partner Pandora Andre-Beatty.
-Together they have two children.